LetsGrowMoreCommunity/WebDev-Playyard/contributionGuidelines.md

 <p align="center"><img src="https://i.ytimg.com/vi/qwvxfyddouQ/maxresdefault.jpg" width=600></p>

-We want to make contributing to this project as easy and as transparent as possible, whether it's:<br>
+We want to make contributions to this project as easy and as transparent as possible, whether it's:<br>

 - Reporting a bug :bug: